Active adventures in Antarctica

 Distinctive characteristics of the cabins:

-• Four-seater (with a capacity of up to 4 passengers in the cabin) — 2 portholes, 2 upper and 2 lower berths, a small sofa.
+• Four—person (up to 4 passengers per cabin) - 2 portholes, 2 upper and 2 lower berths, a small sofa.

 • Double room with porthole (capacity for up to 2 passengers in the cabin) — 2 portholes, 2 lower berths, a small sofa.